manastalukdar/manastalukdar.github.io/website/blog/2022/01/02/interviewing-engineering-managers/readme.md

 last-updated-on: 2022-01-02 17:09
 meta:
  description: "Attributes and Signals to probe for when interviewing engineering managers."
-excerpt: "Attributes and Signals to probe for when interviewing engineering managers."
+excerpt: "This post described a framework for interviewing engineering managers through multiple rounds.
+This framework is based on"
 ---

 # Interviewing Engineering Managers